pschoffer/news-dotnet-backend/README.md

 - Testing!

+- Error handling.
+I just written code for happy path, but what if the sources are down or change the endpoints and so on.

+- Splitting the "load data" and "serve API" logic to separate microservices so that they can be scaled up and down as needed

 ## Run

 To run the server on linux machine you can run following command that will start a server on [localhost:5000](http://localhost:5000)